kitsunyan/blog/_posts/2019-01-30-ulv-adjusting.markdown

 the most safe and durable way, adjusted 8th gen CPU I have (i7-8650U) in my ThinkPad, and then show some insane benchmarks.

+**Update, {% include date.md date='08-02-2019' %}.** It appears that my first attempt of applying liquid metal wasn't good enough which led to high spread of core temperatures.
+I reapplied the liquid metal and updated some plots and screenshots.

 # Applying the Liquid Metal

 Liquid metals are much more efficient than regular thermal paste in terms of thermal conductivity.